ESL Higher Level (CEFR C1 - IELTS 7 – TOEFL 100)

-1. This program is for students ready to participate more fully in the academic program at Luther with consideration given to their level of English comprehension.
+The final stage of the Luther ESL Program is Higher Level.
+These students will meet with their language coaches every second day, totalling five classes every 2 weeks.
+These students are generally on the border between CEFR B2/C1.
+This program is for students ready to participate more fully in the academic program at Luther with consideration given to their level of English comprehension.

-6. To pass from Higher Level, students must meet the following three criteria:
+To pass from Higher Level, students must meet the following three criteria:

 - Students at this level will be expected to pass all of the courses they are registered in and maintain an overall average of 65%.

-- The student’s English and Christian Ethics (and History if permitted) teachers must collectively agree that the student is ready to move on without further ESL support.
+- Next, the student’s English and Christian Ethics (and History if permitted) teachers must collectively agree that the student is ready to move on without further ESL support.
 This agreement is based on the student’s performance during class time, their level of involvement, and whether the student showed sufficient evidence of mastering course content.

-**If one or more of these three criteria are not met, then a student will likely need to repeat Higher Level ESL for another semester so as to make sure that the student is receiving the support they need to meet their academic goals.
+If one or more of these three criteria are not met, then a student will likely need to repeat Higher Level ESL for another semester to make sure that the student is receiving the support they need to meet their academic goals.